LegallyNotBlonde/Movie_Analysis/README.md

 #### Averages and data distribution - Jean - due date:
 * Create a copy of the cleaned dataframe for safety (in case of any errors our cleaned data stays intact)
-* Averages of the whole data set gross revenue, budjet, movie duration, actors (do we need to do averages group by, for example, genre or budget?)
+* Averages of the whole data set gross revenue, budjet, movie duration, actors (do we need to do averages group by, for example, genre or budget?) **create a sepate data frame for it to is in Tablea**
+* Min and Max - for example 5 movies with the highest revenue and 5 movies with the lowest revenue - **create a sepate data frame for it to is in Tablea**
 * Data distribution for the following values: gross revenue, budget, and movie durations
 * T-test and ANOVA tests - are they beneficial for our type of data with multiple generes combined?